 The President leads the vision, planning and development of the group.
 They need to be able to work with a diverse range of students, delegate effectively and communicate clearly.

 The Treasurer is in charge of the group's finances; they need to have basic numeracy skills and be able to work in a team to ensure the group is able to carry out the activities they want.

 The Secretary needs to be organised, be enthusiastic in contacting people and respond to correspondence quickly.

 You will also be asked to summarise the aims, objectives and principal activities of what your proposed student group would undertake, in addition to providing some basic contact information (which will be used for the purposes of setting up your group).

-Also, complete either the Society Draft Constitution (also to be used by Volunteering Groups) or Sports Club Draft Constitution, ready to upload to the Proposal Form.
+Also, complete either the Society Draft Constitution or Sports Club Draft Constitution, ready to upload to the Proposal Form.
 Additionally, in the Proposal Form, you will be asked to give times you can meet regarding Step 2.

-In your Proposal Form, you will be asked to provide three dates that you and your Committee are available to meet your relevant coordinator (Societies Development Coordinator, Sports Development Coordinator or Heritage & Volunteer Coordinator).
+In your Proposal Form, you will be asked to provide three dates that you and your Committee are available to meet your relevant coordinator (Societies or Sports Coordinator).
 Once submitted, your coordinator will be in touch to arrange a meeting at a time which suits everyone.

 The purpose of this first meeting is to strengthen your Proposal and Constitution.
 Moreover, we will establish whether your student group might already exist within the Students' Union and determine whether it is in keeping with the values of the Students' Union.

 It is compulsory for the President, Secretary and Treasurer to attend, but other Members are welcome too.

-Once you have met with your coordinator and finalised your Constitution, you will then need to submit a completed Society Promotion Form (also to be used by Volunteering Groups) or Sports Club Promotion Form, so that your group can be promoted in different media to both prospective and current students.
+Once you have met with your coordinator and finalised your Constitution, you will then need to submit a completed Society Promotion Form or Sports Club Promotion Form, so that your group can be promoted in different media to both prospective and current students.